The Beach Boys' unreleased and bootleg recordings: Studio reunion and Paley sessions (1990s)

-In the 1990s, Brian worked with multi-instrumentalist Andy Paley on an assortment of recordings destined for a potential album which could have featured some involvement with the Beach Boys.
+In the 1990s, Brian worked with multi-instrumentalist Andy Paley on an assortment of recordings destined for a potential album that could have featured some involvement with the Beach Boys.

-Solo Beach Boys and sideprojects
+Solo Beach Boys and side projects

 Charles Manson sessions (1968)

 According to Charles Manson, the musician later convicted for several murders, he took part in "a pretty fair session, putting down about ten songs" at Brian's home studio.
-Band manager Nick Grillo stated that there was approximately "a hundred hours" of Manson's music recorded at the studio.
+Band manager Nick Grillo stated that there were approximately "a hundred hours" of Manson's music recorded at the studio.
 In 1971, Mike Love told Rolling Stone that the band still possessed "several 8-track tapes of Charlie and the girls that Dennis cut."
 In Vincent Bugliosi's 1974 book Helter Skelter, he reported that Dennis claimed to have destroyed the tapes, because "the vibrations connected with them don't belong on this earth."

-While the group denied that tapes of these sessions exist – with co-productions by Carl and Brian (not Dennis as had often been stated) – engineer Stephen Desper concurred that they do, believing at the time that Manson's material was "pretty good... he had musical talent."
+While the group denied that tapes of these sessions exist – with co-productions by Carl and Brian (not Dennis as had often been stated) – engineer Stephen Desper averred that they do, believing at the time that Manson's material was "pretty good... he had musical talent."
 The recordings were not demos as is often believed, but complete studio productions of songs which may have later appeared as rerecordings on his album Lie: The Love and Terror Cult (1970).
-Badman states that a runthrough of Manson's "Look at Your Game, Girl" was recorded on the same eight-track tape used for the 20/20 outtake "Well You Know I Knew".
+Badman states that a run-through of Manson's "Look at Your Game, Girl" was recorded on the same eight-track tape used for the 20/20 outtake "Well You Know I Knew".

-Music historian Andrew Doe has written that the chance of Manson's recordings seeing an official release have "not a hope in hell."
+Music historian Andrew Doe has written that the chance of Manson's recordings seeing an official release has "not a hope in hell."
 In 2009, photographer Ed Roach, a friend of Dennis's, posted online that he had "witnessed Dennis throw a 2" master tape in the ocean the year he died; (believe me, I tried to stop him!)
 I do understand that there is an additional tape still in the vault."
 Asked about the existence of those tapes in 2021, Brother Records archive manager Alan Boyd declined to offer a comment.